 Stress tells us the opposite, and those circuits block our emotional evolution, which means we need to rewire them.
 The essence of the EBT Program is to learn those tools and to use them – getting started with the tools and then taking the 30-day basic course.
 Then we move on to raise our brain set point, the most powerful thing that anyone can do.
 We use the Advanced EBT Courses to do that, one for each of these circuits, so we have a secure connection within.

 As day by day, we use the tools and the program, we can begin to exhale.
 We can process whatever comes our way (even though sometimes it is hard).
 That power gives us hope and we start looking for the next great thing to come our way.
 We have that security inside and with enough vulnerability to be present to the gifts that come our way as if they arrive out of nowhere!

 A need fulfilled

-The ones that reach me enough to make me shutter at the generosity of life is when I have a profound need.
-The need itself does not matter; it could be for something that others would think of as trivial.
-Or, it could be a situation that everyone might agree was gut wrenching, such as putting to sleep a beloved pet or grieving the loss of a parent or a child.
+The ones that reach me enough to make me shudder at the generosity of life are when I have a profound need.
+The need itself does not matter – it could be for something that others would think of as trivial.
+Or, it could be a situation that everyone might agree was gut-wrenching, such as putting to sleep a beloved pet or grieving the loss of a parent or a child.
 What is important is that the need was sitting there.

-It was residing somewhere in my body, perhaps in my big toe, or in my gut or even, in your throat, but it was there.
-I didn't know you had it there, but then something occurred, and instantly I recognized the need, and at the very same time that precise need was met with such multi-layered abundance that awe.
+It was residing somewhere in my body, perhaps in my big toe, my gut, or even, my throat, but it was there.
+I didn't know I had it there, but then something occurred, and instantly I recognized the need, and at the very same time that precise need was met with such multi-layered abundance that I felt awe.

 A cure for loneliness